-Until a few years ago, consumers had no idea about what engineered real diamonds are and that they are an option for buying in the market.
-Recent interest in lab-engineered diamonds: eco-friendly benefits (25%), not blood diamonds (24%), mined diamonds costing too much (18%) and ability to buy a bigger lab engineered diamond for less money (11%).
-Lab engineered diamonds have the above qualities because they are man-made.
-Source: (MVI Marketing Ltd. website, 2016).
+Until a few years ago, consumers had no idea what engineered real diamonds were or that they were an option for buying in the market.
+Recent interest in lab-engineered diamonds: eco-friendly benefits (25%), not blood diamonds (24%), mined diamonds costing too much (18%), and the ability to buy a bigger lab-engineered diamond for less money (11%).
+Lab-engineered diamonds have the above qualities because they are man-made.
+Source: MVI Marketing Ltd. website, 2016.

 Engineered diamonds, although created with scientific methods, are as real as the diamonds that are created beneath the Earth by geological processes.
-How can that be?, you might ask.
+How can that be, you might ask.
 It would make sense for you to know all about how diamonds are created in laboratories in order to understand why they are called engineered diamonds.
-Here’s how diamonds are created in the lab replicating the same processes that produce naturally made diamonds and why they are called engineered diamonds.
+Here’s how diamonds are created in the lab, replicating the same processes that produce naturally made diamonds, and why they are called engineered diamonds.

-Lab engineered diamonds are created with high tech machinery and scientific processes.
-Experts select the finest quality diamond seeds, which are carefully placed on a metal disk.
+Lab-engineered diamonds are created with high-tech machinery and scientific processes.
+Experts select the finest-quality diamond seeds, which are carefully placed on a metal disk.
 The disk is then placed inside the diamond-growing reactor in the machine.
-Two processes are used to create diamonds: High Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).
+Two processes are used to create diamonds: high pressure, high temperature (HPHT), and chemical vapor deposition (CVD).
 The seeds go through various processes over 10 to 12 weeks.

-A combination of gases, pressure and temperature create an environment that allows carbon atoms to break down and rain upon the seeds.
+A combination of gases, pressure, and temperature creates an environment that allows carbon atoms to break down and rain upon the seeds.
 Atom-by-atom, the seeds transform into rough diamonds.
-These rough diamonds are of the same chemical, physical and optical properties as mined diamonds.
-The rough diamonds are cut and polished to exacting standards in high tech factories.
+These rough diamonds have the same chemical physical, and optical properties as mined diamonds.
+The rough diamonds are cut and polished to exacting standards in high-tech factories.

-Since true grown diamonds go through the same processes that mined diamonds go through, under the Earth, lab-grown diamonds are visually identical to mined diamonds, until they are carefully analyzed in laboratories.
-They display the same optical, physical and chemical properties and characteristics as mined diamonds.
-Trained gemologists can examine diamonds by using special gem-testing equipment.
-Advanced scientific instruments are utilized to identify the properties of diamonds to ascertain whether they are mined or lab-grown.
-The properties, treatment and processes of the diamonds can be detected by advanced analytic tools.
+Since true-grown diamonds go through the same processes that mined diamonds go through, lab-grown diamonds are visually identical to mined diamonds until they are carefully analyzed in laboratories.
+They display the same optical, physical, and chemical properties and characteristics as mined diamonds.
+Trained gemologists can examine diamonds using special gem-testing equipment.
+Advanced scientific instruments are utilized to identify the properties of diamonds and ascertain whether they are mined or lab-grown.
+The properties, treatments, and processes of the diamonds can be detected by advanced analytic tools.
 Lab-grown diamonds are created in such a way that they are identical to mined diamonds.
 All certified lab-grown diamonds are inscribed so that they can be recognized as man-made and distinguished from other kinds of diamonds.

 So, if one were wearing a lab-grown diamond ring, would people be able to tell that it’s not a mined diamond?
-The answer is, no. And even if people come to know, does it really matter to the wearer?
+The answer is no. And even if people come to know, does it really matter to the wearer?
 The answer is negative.
 Recent research shows that today’s young consumers are open to alternatives and prefer options that have a low adverse effect on society and the environment.
-True grown diamonds are engineered and are able to overcome these issues, making the wearer more socially and environmentally responsible.
+True-grown diamonds are engineered and are able to overcome these issues, making the wearer more socially and environmentally responsible.

-© 2021 Grown Diamond Corporation - Lab Grown Diamonds.
+© 2023 Grown Diamond Corporation - Lab Grown Diamonds.
 All rights reserved.| Sitemap